Eligibility for service

 Video counselling sessions are recorded by MensLine Australia for training, coaching and quality assurance purposes or to evaluate the service provided by MensLine Australia.
 Your MensLine Australia counsellor will seek your consent to recording at the beginning of each video counselling session.

 MensLine Australia is not able to answer technical or IT questions.
 MensLine Australia cannot guarantee that the technology used to deliver online counselling will always be available, function as intended or operate without interruption.
-In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the video chat counselling session as much as possible given the limitations.
+In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the online counselling session.

 Use of Electronic Communications